-Student Affairs encompasses many aspects of the overall student experience and houses a number of student services including Counseling Services, Clubs and Organizations, Peer Mentoring, New Student Orientation, Student Conduct, Student Disability Services, Student Engagement and Success, Student Leadership, Testing Services, and Veterans & Military Family Services.
+Student Affairs encompasses many aspects of the overall student experience and houses a number of student services including Counseling and Wellness Services, Clubs and Organizations, Peer Mentoring, New Student Orientation, Student Conduct, Student Disability Services, Student Engagement, Student Leadership, Testing Services, and Veterans & Military Family Services.
 If you are looking for support or community, we can help you get connected!

-Student Affairs strives to serve and give voice to all students by empowering them through opportunities of self-advocacy, connection, leadership, and mentorship to achieve their individual goals.
+Student Affairs strives to serve and give voice to all students by empowering them through opportunities for self-advocacy, connection, leadership, and mentorship to achieve their individual goals.

 Office of Student Engagement and Success

 The Office of Student Engagement provides ways for students to get involved with the campus community and build connections that will last far beyond their time at CWI.
 There are also opportunities for students to be heard and represented at Associated Students of the College of Western Idaho (ASCWI) meetings and student forums.
-All events and activities are designed to support students on their academic journey and enhance your college experience in meaningful and valuable ways.
+All events and activities are designed to support students on their academic journey and enhance their college experience in meaningful and valuable ways.

 Student Engagement staff can be contacted at: